Pathway selectivity in time-resolved spectroscopy using two-photon coincidence counting with quantum entangled photons: Theory

 where $G_{\gamma\delta \leftarrow \alpha\beta}(t_2)$ is the matrix element of the time-evolution operator defined by $\rho_{\gamma\delta}(t)=\sum_{\alpha\beta}G_{\gamma\delta \leftarrow \alpha\beta}(t-s)\rho_{\alpha\beta}(s)$ and $G_{\alpha\beta}(t)$ describes the time evolution of the $\lvert\alpha\rangle\langle\beta\rvert$ coherence.
 For simplicity, we set $\hbar = 1$ as follows.

 For simplicity, we focus on the limit of the short entanglement time, $T_\e \to 0$.
 This is reasonable when $T_\e$ is much shorter than the characteristic timescales of the dynamics under investigation.
+Numerical simulations demonstrate that for a $\beta$-$\mathrm{BaB_2O_4}$ crystal, an entanglement time of $T_\e = 10\,{\rm fs}$ can be achieved for a crystal length of $L =0.056\,{\rm mm}$, making it possible to study real-time dynamics on ultrafast timescales approximate to subpicoseconds \cite{Fujihashi:2023pr}.
 Given this scenario, the six-body correlation functions of the field in the rephasing SE signal are computed as

 Using Eqs.~\eqref{eq:response-rephasing-SE}--\eqref{eq:correlation-function-SE}, the rephasing contribution of the SE signal is obtained as

 where $G_{\alpha\beta}[\omega] = \int_0^\infty dt\,e^{i\omega t} G_{\alpha\beta}(t)$.
 Equation~\eqref{eq:tpc-rephasing-SE-signal} includes the oscillatory component depending on the values of $\omega$ and $\omega_\p$.
 This is simply a phase shift owing to the introduction of the delay interval $\dt$, and does not reflect information about the molecular system, such as electronic coherence.
 This undesirable oscillation can be eliminated by fixing $\omega=\omega_\p/2$.
 In this case, Eq.~\eqref{eq:tpc-rephasing-SE-signal} temporally resolves the excited state dynamics of $\lvert e_\alpha\rangle\langle e_\beta \rvert \to \lvert e_\gamma \rangle\langle e_\delta \rvert$.